mjoblin/vibin/README.md

 > The WebSocket server can be ignored by most users.

-`vibin` also exposes a WebSocket server.
+`vibin` also exposes a WebSocket server at `http://hostname:8080/ws`.
 Connected clients will receive messages describing updates to the backend as they happen.

 ## Database